Organizing Your Scholarship Search

 Keep your materials together so that you can refer to them whenever necessary during your application process, whether it’s in a computer file or an actual file folder.

-Making a calendar with reminders for the last date of the deadline may be somewhat helpful but it will be far more helpful to spread out the tasks and plan ahead so that by the time the deadline rolls around you’ve already submitted your application.
+Making a calendar with reminders for the last date of the deadline may be somewhat helpful but it will be far more beneficial to spread out the tasks and plan ahead.
+That way, by the time the deadline rolls around you’ve already submitted your application and don’t have anything to worry about.

 5. Follow Through

 Now that you’ve done all the work for when you’re going to apply, you need to actually apply.
-Make sure that you are mindful of all the criteria and apply for as many scholarships as you possibly can, as it is often a numbers game.
+Make sure that you are mindful of all the criteria and apply for as many scholarships as you possibly can, because applying for scholarships is essentially a numbers game.

 Remember, the more you apply for, the more likely your chances are of winning so apply early and apply often!

 Follow these steps all the way to scholarship search success.
-Good luck, Fastwebbers!
+Good luck with your scholarship search!